catchsubu/DependencyInjectionTutorial/README.md

 - ✅ Understand the concept of Dependency Injection
 - ✅ Recognize tight coupling problems in code
 - ✅ Implement manual dependency injection
-- ✅ Use a DI container (Autofac) for automatic resolution
+- ✅ Use DI containers (Autofac & Microsoft.Extensions.DI)
+- ✅ Know the differences between .NET Framework and .NET Core DI
 - ✅ Know when and how to apply DI in your projects
 - ✅ Write more testable and maintainable code
+- ✅ Understand modern .NET development practices

 ---